Leslie W. Langbein

 Today

-Full-time neutral practice across four complementary dispute categories, serving Florida and Colorado in person and nationwide virtually.
+Full-time neutral practice across four complementary dispute categories, serving clients nationwide, virtually and in person.

 Practice as a Neutral